 We conducted a few test runs and found that scalability was becoming an issue.
 Sectors in cities are typically 0 - 4 mi2, which produces a detailed map like this:

 We decided to split the sectors in 2 batches, standard sizes and large (anything greater than 8mi2) and set the exported maps to run.
 The standard maps looked great and printed well at A4, typically showing detail of street names.
 The resolution was even high enough to print at A3 if required.

 The large maps were exported as 8 x A4 images.
 We then used a seperate in-house program to rejoin the images to 1 high resolution large sector (meaning we could print it up to A2 print scale).
 Digitally, this image could be zoomed in on and remain detailed enough for street name level.
 This image “stitching” function is one specialty of our Prospex GIS, but we were able to do this on the client’s behalf without them needing to invest in a full geographic information system.

-Finally, we hosted all 9,243 maps on our unlimited cloud storage and categorised into sub folders of areas (YO), the client could easily access and download the images when required.
-These maps are now available to draw upon whenever the client needs them, whether that is to prospect in a new area or recruit and train a new fundraiser.
+Finally, we hosted all 9,243 maps on our unlimited cloud storage and categorised into sub folders of areas (e.g. YO).
+This allows the client to easily access and download the images when required.
+These maps are now available to draw upon whenever the client needs them, whether that is to prospect in a new area, or recruit and train a new fundraiser.

 Our mapping solutions:

 Our other blogs